UK Forex Statistics

 What are the Most Traded GBP Currency Pairs Worldwide?

-The most traded GBP currency pairs worldwide are GBP/USD and EUR/GBP, which together account for 81.6% of sterling’s global turnover.
-GBP/USD averages over $500 billion in daily trading, reflecting its role as a bridge between US and UK markets.
+The most traded GBP currency pairs worldwide are GBP/USD and EUR/GBP, which together account for about 93% of sterling’s global turnover.
+GBP/USD averages about $731 billion globally, of which $497 billion trades through London, reflecting its role as a bridge between US and UK markets.

-EUR/GBP follows at around $113 billion per day, while other frequently traded sterling pairs include GBP/JPY, GBP/CHF, and GBP/AUD, often influenced by interest rate differences and overlapping trading hours.
+EUR/GBP follows at around $169 billion per day globally, while other frequently traded sterling pairs include GBP/JPY, GBP/CHF, and GBP/AUD, often influenced by interest rate differences and overlapping trading hours.

 Forex Traders in the UK